-Lieutenant Colonel Jason Rooks, United States Air Force, Professor of Aerospace Studies and Commander, Air Force ROTC Detachment 520.
+Lieutenant Colonel WilliamSitzabee, United States Air Force, Professor of Aerospace Studies and Commander, Air Force ROTC Detachment 520

-Captain Aaron Zadalis, United States Air Force, Visiting Lecturer of Aerospace Studies and Recruiting Officer, Air Force ROTC Detachment 520 and Captain Molly Heath, Visiting Lecturer of Aerospace Studies and Operations Flight Commander.
+Major Ryan O’Dowd, United States Air Force, Assistant Professor of Aerospace Studies and Operations Officer, Air Force ROTC Detachment 520

 Requirements for Enrollment:

-The Air Force Officer Education Program is open to any qualified undergraduate student enrolled in any major field of study.
+The Air Force Officer Education Program is open to any qualified undergraduate or graduate student enrolled in any major field of study.
+Though the program is designed to prepare future Air Force officers, academic courses in the Department of Aerospace Studies are open to all students at Cornell without incurring any military obligation.
 An applicant must be a United States citizen to become a commissioned officer.
 Non-citizens may enroll and will receive certificates acknowledging completion of the course but cannot receive a commission.
 U.S. permanent residents who are naturalized by their date of graduation may receive a commission.